 Although both platforms offer similar marketing tools, no integration or built-in tool can truly replace a marketplace as a funnel, especially if you’re an entry-level merchant and just starting off.

-At the same time, the lack of some built-in functionalities (like printing non-USPS shipping labels directly from the admin) may put off those who don't want to spend unnecessary time on getting third-party tools connected and would rather have everything ready to go out-the-box.
+At the same time, the lack of some built-in functionalities, especially given the price (like printing non-USPS shipping labels directly from the admin) may put off those who don't want to spend unnecessary time and money on getting third-party tools connected and would rather have everything ready to go out-the-box.

 Cratejoy set out to build a marketplace from the very beginning and it helps many subscription boxes get a quick start at finding subscribers.
-With millions of monthly visitors and tons of additional third-party exposure (i.e. through BuzzFeed), it’s no secret why new subscription boxes love it.
+With a large number of monthly visitors and tons of additional third-party exposure (i.e. through BuzzFeed), it’s no secret why new subscription boxes love it.

 Regarding the platform itself, Cratejoy has a vast library of helpful articles about their platform and subscription businesses in general which indeed makes it easy for an absolute newbie to get started quickly.